-Vincent Pizzuto, PhD, is a Professor of New Testament in the Department of Theology and Religious Studies at the University of San Francisco.
-He received his PhD (STD) in New Testament Exegesis from the Katholieke Universiteit Leuven in Belgium (2003).
-Pizzuto explores the relationship between New Testament exegesis and Christian theology as they impact some of the most pressing and controversial issues in our Church and society today.
+The Rev. Vincent Pizzuto, PhD, is an Episcopal priest and Professor of New Testament and Christian Mysticism in the Department of Theology and Religious Studies at the University of San Francisco.
+He received his PhD (STD) in New Testament Exegesis from the Katholieke Universiteit Leuven, Belgium (2003).

 - Coordinator, Ignatian Faculty Forum